vnali/migrate-from-wordpress-plugin-docs/README.md

 supported plugins available in plugin stores are:
 - [Redactor](https://plugins.craftcms.com/redactor) // on the mapping table, you can choose to migrate a WordPress attribute/field to Redactor
 - [Ckeditor](https://plugins.craftcms.com/ckeditor) // on the mapping table, you can choose to migrate a WordPress attribute/field to Ckeditor
+- [Super Table](https://plugins.craftcms.com/super-table) // on the mapping table, you can choose to migrate a WordPress attribute/field to Super Table

 ## Plugin Settings
 you can add a file named migrate-from-wordpress.php